djaus2/PhotoTimingDjaus/README.md

   - Does video stitching
 - **PhotoTimingDjausLibAndroid** Works now
   - Uses **Emgu.CV.runtime.maui.mini.android** instaed of OpenCvSharp4
-  - 2Do: Add timining marks
+  - _Not yet as functional as *PhotoTimingDjausLib 2Do._

 ## Apps
 - **PhotoTimingDjaus**